 - 1 bottle or glass for storing the finished Kefir drink in your fridge

-- Add about 3 TBSP Kefir grains (without the Water Kefir drink).
+- Add about 3 TBSP Water Kefir grains from Wellness-Drinks (but no finished Water Kefir drink).

 - Add about 20 to 30g of dried fruits, e.g. 2 or 3 figs or half a hand full raisins.